 What is a TEX file?

 A TEX file is a source document prepared by LaTeX, a high-quality typesetting system.
-It can include text, symbols, mathematical expressions, and graphics.
-TEX files are commonly used in computer science, electrical engineering, statistics, economics, and physics for typesetting articles, books, and other publications.
+It may include text, symbols, mathematical expressions, and graphics.
+Academic and professional users in computer science, electrical engineering, statistics, economics, and physics often utilize TEX files when typesetting articles, books, and other publications.

-Bitmap image used for storing textures; can create the appearance of different surfaces and can be applied to both 2D and 3D objects; often used in video games (such as first person shooters) that support 3D texture-mapping.
+A TEX file may also be a bitmap image that stores textures used to create the appearance of different surfaces for 2D and 3D objects.
+Users will most likely encounter TEX files used in video games (such as first-person shooters) that support 3D texture mapping.